-Familias Separadas, created and led by Michelle Angela Ortiz, is a series of temporary site-specific public art works that mark the locations and documents stories of immigrant families affected by deportations in the city of Philadelphia.
+Familias Separadas, created and led by Michelle Angela Ortiz, is a series of temporary site-specific public art works that mark the locations and documents stories of immigrant families affected by deportations in Pennsylvania.
 The main goal of the project is to shift the focus on the statistics/ numbers of deportations and see the father, mother, brother that has been torn apart from their families.

-For over a year and a half, she worked with undocumented youth and families from Juntos, a Latino immigrant community-led organization.
+For the first phase of the project, Michelle worked for over a year and a half with undocumented youth and families from Juntos, a Latino immigrant community-led organization.
 Michelle collected audio stories from undocumented families that reveal the moment their loved ones were deported and how their lives changed before and after deportation.

 Familias Separadas was highlighted in the Open Source project led by the Philadelphia Mural Arts Program.
 In October 2015, she unveiled several temporary large-scale site-specific public art works in Philadelphia that included the Immigration Customs Enforcement Agency (ICE), Compass Rose at the City Hall Courtyard, Love Park, and the 9th Street Market.